miguelangel43/IDB-Notes/script.md

 - For No-REDO: ensure that all After-Images of a transaction are written in the database before or during the commit.
 - For No-UNDO: ensure,that no After-Image of a transaction is written into the database (but only the log) before the commit.

+#### UNDO/REDO Protocol

+The RM does not control the buffer manager with respect to the writing of pages into the database.
+That is, it depends on the page replacement strategies of operating systems, when to execute a flush operation of buffers, e.g., by Demand Paging:

+- A write operation writes in (log and) buffer page p
+- If p is replaced (written into the database) and the concerning transaction aborts, UNDO is necessary
+- If a transaction reaches its commit and p is damaged by a crash before a flush, REDO is necessary

 ### ARIES

-//TODO (CMU lecture 21)

 Algorithms for Recovery and Isolation Exploiting Semantics.
 Developed at IBM research in early 1990s.

-Three main principles must be followed:

-1. **Write-Ahead-Logging** (to ensure Atomicity and Durability)Must force the log record for an update before the corresponding data page gets to disk.
-Must write all log records for a transaction before commit.
-2. **Repeat History During Redo**: repeat ALL actions of the DBMS before a crash, restoring the exact state at the time of the crash.
-3. **Log Changes During Undo**: changes made to the database while undoing a transaction are logged to ensure such an action is not repeated in the event of repeated failures/restarts.
-This information is written into the log in Compensation Log Records (CLRs).

-Fields of a log record: (so that we don't have to copy the whole page into the log)
+The log record contains the following fields (so that we don't have to copy the whole page into the log):

 - LSN (Log Sequence Number, ID for a Log record)
 - TransactionID